 Holiday pay is generally equivalent to one twentieth (1/20th) of the wages, excluding overtime pay, which the employee earned in the 4-week period immediately before the week in which the holiday falls.
 However, there are different calculations for those who earn either partly or wholly through commission, or who work in the longshoring industry.

-For more information, please consult General Holidays (Publication 4 – Labour Standards) or General Holidays – Continuous operation (Publication 4a – Labour Standards) or your CFIB Business Counsellor.
+For more information, please consult General Holidays (Publication 4 – Labour Standards) or General Holidays – Continuous operation (Publication 4a – Labour Standards) or your CFIB Business Advisor.